The McLuhan Global Research Network: Origins and Objectives

 Objectives of the Network

-The McLuhan Global Research Network (MGRN) has several key objectives that reflect a commitment to interdisciplinary collaboration, global engagement, and the promotion of innovative research in the field of media and communication.
+The McLuhan Global Research Network (MGRN) outlined several key objectives that reflect a commitment to interdisciplinary collaboration, global engagement, and the promotion of innovative research in the field of media and communication.
 These objectives include:

 • Promoting and facilitating research into media and communication, with a focus on the ideas and concepts introduced by Marshall McLuhan